-The condo owners association insures some parts of the building against damage with an “association master policy.”
+The condo owners association provides coverage for some parts of the building against damage with an association master policy.
 The individual condo owners will be responsible for any remaining insurance for their own unit.
-The association master policy will almost always cover common areas such as hallways and the elevators, but other coverage varies.
+The association master policy will almost always cover common areas such as hallways and elevators, but coverage beyond that may vary.

 Bare walls coverage.

-The simplest option is “bare walls coverage,” meaning the condo owners association policy simply covers the walls, floors, and ceilings in each unit, with the individual owners responsible for everything else, including fittings and fixtures.
+The simplest option is bare walls coverage, meaning the condo owners association policy simply covers the walls, floors, and ceilings in each unit, with the individual owners being responsible for everything else, including fittings and fixtures.